Legal Challenges to Juvenile Curfew Laws

 For example, in recent years, the juvenile curfew laws in a number of U.S. cities have been challenged -- and in some instances, overturned by courts -- based on the following legal arguments:

-- Under a juvenile curfew law's "exceptions" -- which identify the circumstances under which a minor would not be subject to the curfew law) -- it is too difficult to tell whether certain activities are permitted or prohibited.
-In legal terms, the argument is that the juvenile curfew statute is "unconstitutionally vague".
+- Under a juvenile curfew law's "exceptions," (which identify the circumstances under which a minor would not be subject to the curfew law), it is too difficult to tell whether certain activities are permitted or prohibited.
+As a matter of due process, citizens are entitled to know what specific laws mean and, therefore, how they can obey or violate such laws.
+Simply put, some courts have found curfew laws are too broad and vague to uphold.

-- A juvenile curfew law that does not provide a "parental permission" exception constitutes unwarranted government interference with parents' rights to control the upbringing of their children.
+- Courts generally honor a parent's right to direct the upbringing of their children.
+A juvenile curfew law that does not provide a "parental permission" exception has been overturned as an unwarranted government interference with parents' rights to control the upbringing of their children.
+Some courts have even overturned juvenile curfew laws despite the parental permission exceptions.

 More Questions About Challenges to Juvenile Curfew Laws?
 Ask an Attorney